infor-design/enterprise/components/blockgrid/blockgrid.md

 ## Accessibility

-Note that tab order should be maintained and not changed with an explicit tabindex.
+Note that tab order should be maintained and not changed with an explicit `tabindex`.

 ## Code Tips